 Kicker

-Definition: a side card that can break ties when players share the same hand category.
+Definition: A side card that can break ties when players share the same hand category.

-Example: two players may both have one pair, but the higher remaining cards can decide the pot.
+Plain example: Two players may both have one pair, but the higher remaining cards can decide the pot.

-Common confusion: kickers only matter when they are part of the best valid five-card hand.
+Common confusion: Kickers only matter when they are part of the best valid five-card hand.

 ICM